RS2007/recurring-planner/README.md

 ### Steps

-The only way to use Recurring Planner is to host it on your own.
+Currenlty the only way to use Recurring Planner is to host it on your own(Though i might host it sometime later).
 Steps to get RP up and running:

 1. Clone the repository